CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/starlightaltar.md

         name(String)
         ```

     - `#!groovy int`.
 Sets how long the craft will take to complete in ticks.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         craftTime(int)
         ```

     - `#!groovy IConstellation`.
 Sets the required Constellation for the Rock Crystal to be attuned to.
 Only applies to Iridescent Altars.
-(Default `null`).

         ```groovy
         constellation(IConstellation)